apache/shardingsphere/docs/document/content/user-manual/common-config/builtin-algorithm/expr.en.md

 This is an optional implementation.
 You need to actively declare the following dependencies in the `pom.xml` of your own project.
 And please make sure your own projects are compiled with OpenJDK 21+ or its downstream distribution.

+Due to the limitations of https://www.graalvm.org/jdk21/reference-manual/java-on-truffle/faq/#does-java-running-on-truffle-run-on-hotspot-too , this module is only ready on Linux when used in environments other than GraalVM Native Image.

 ```xml
 <dependencies>
     <dependency>